ivanhumenyuk/organizations/README.md

 ```
 https://github.com/ivanhumenyuk/organizations-back.git
 ```
-First of all you have to install virtual environment:
+First of all you have to install virtual environment, go to project root via cmd and execute:
 ```
 python3.9 -m venv env
 ```